- Bicycle Friendly America

 Simple steps to make bicycling safe and comfortable pay huge dividends in civic, community and economic development.
 Given the opportunity to ride, residents enjoy dramatic health benefits, reduced congestion, increased property values and more money in their pockets to spend in the local economy.
 When your community welcomes bicycling, tourism booms, businesses attract the best and the brightest, and governments save big on parking costs while cutting their carbon emissions.

-The popularity of the program speaks for itself: As of 2019, more than 950 communities have applied, and 488 have been awarded a Bronze, Silver, Gold or Platinum designation.
+The popularity of the program speaks for itself: As of 2022, more than 1,900 communities have applied, and 501 are currently awarded a Bronze, Silver, Gold or Platinum BFC designation.
 But, even if your community doesn’t quite make the grade yet, applying is well worth the time.
 The application process will help your community create new partnerships and momentum for bicycle improvements, allow you to gather essential bicycle-related data in one place, and the result will show your political leadership how their community stacks up against similar communities all over the nation.
 In addition, each applicant receives customized feedback and technical assistance.

 Each community that applies to be recognized as a Bicycle Friendly Community completes a thorough application.
 This application gives the League information about bicycling conditions and efforts to improve those conditions.
 The report card created for each community features key data from the application and some federal data to provide context for each community.
 To find explanations of each data point on the community report card, please read our Guide to the Bicycle Friendly Community Report Card.